janvenstermans/culturelog-backend/README.md

 Keep track of your cultural experiences: save info of your theater, book, film, ... experiences by date.

-After logging them, the experiences can be filter by date, location, medium, ....
+After logging them, the experiences can be filter by date, location, experienceType, ....

 ## Technical info